 Although the farm currently goes by my last name of Schmidt, it is actually the Skelton farm with a name change mid-way through its history.
 The farm has only been a "Schmidt" farm since 1940 when mom married Harold - a "city" boy from Auburn.
 Mom and dad expanded the original 40 acre farm to 100 acres growing a variety of cash crops while milking ~40 head of dairy cows and raising a family of four children.

 Today, the multi-generational farm has grown to 900 acres and specializes in seed production, primarily wheat, oats, black beans, barley and soybeans.
 Three generations are presently involved in the farm operation with Matt and his wife Samantha buying their first farm property becoming the fifth generation.
-The newest addition to the sixth generation arrived this winter of 2017.
+The newest addition to the sixth generation is expected to arrive this summer.

 Deb and I hope this web site offers some interesting info about us, our farm and the products we offer to our neighbors and others around the state of Michigan.